bendominguez0111/fantasy-csv-data/README.md

     pip install -r requirements.txt

-## 2009 - 2018 play by play data
-Play by play data going back to 2009 is provided via Kaggle.
-To load the data

 ## 2019 play by play data
 2019 play by play data is exposed through this url: https://raw.githubusercontent.com/fantasydatapros/data/master/2019pbp.csv